jpbelo/raspbian-vpn/README.md

 ## Setup VPN
-1. install openVPN - inside the user "pi" folder ( ``cd ~`` )
+1. Install openVPN - inside the user "pi" folder ( ``cd ~`` )
 	1. ``wget https://git.io/vpn -O openvpn-install.sh``
 	2. ``sudo bash openvpn-install.ssh``
-2. follow the steps using the recommended values
+2. Follow the steps using the recommended values
-3. we need to move the key certificate to a folder to later access it with FTP
+3. We need to move the key certificate to a folder to later access it with FTP
 	1. go to the folder where the .ovpn is stored. we need su permissions, so run ``sudo su`` and then ``cd ../../root``
 	2. check what files are inside this folder with ``ls`` - there should be a .ovpn file inside with the name chosen during the openvpn install
 	3. move the file to the pi user's folder with ``mv filename.ovpn /home/pi/filename.ovpn``